 If you answered “yes” to any of these questions, you may be suffering from anxiety.
-This is especially true if you are struggling with a drug addiction: nobody wants to be addicted and the negative feelings surrounding addiction can create severe anxiety.
+This is especially true if you are struggling with drug addiction: nobody wants to be addicted and the negative feelings surrounding addiction can create severe anxiety.

-These feelings are understandable and its important to know that you aren’t a failure for feeling anxiety or if you have fallen into addiction.
+These feelings are understandable and it is important to know that you aren’t a failure for feeling anxiety or if you have fallen into addiction.
 Both impact millions of people across the country and it’s more than possible to get the help you need to recover.
 But what happens if your anxiety gets out of control?

 When Anxiety Becomes Panic